FacultadInformatica-LinkedData/Curso2017-2018/HandsOn/Group18/selfAssessmentHandsOn4.md

 **The OWL file:**

-- [ ] Reuses at least one class from other ontologies/vocabularies
+- [X] Reuses at least one class from other ontologies/vocabularies
-- [ ] Reuses at least one property from other ontologies/vocabularies
+- [X] Reuses at least one property from other ontologies/vocabularies

 **Every RDF file:**

-- [ ] Has been updated to take into account the reused terms
+- [X] Has been updated to take into account the reused terms

 ##Comments on the self-assessment##

-_(If required)_
+Se ha tenido que modificar tanto la ontologia como el RDF original para adaptarse a los conceptos que los distintos vocabularios ofrecidos en http://lov.okfn.org/dataset/lov/ , y tras ello actualizar con las ontologias.